 I order from Grubhub at least once a month anyways, so this is easily 100% utilized.
 I also took advantage of my complimentary Grubhub+ membership from my Chase Sapphire Reserve to get free delivery and additional benefits.

-Coming in February 2021, Amex is introducing a $10/month Uber credit that will automatically be deposited into your Uber account.
+In February 2021, Amex introduced a $10/month Uber credit that will automatically be deposited into your Uber account.

 This can be used for UberEats, rides, or other Uber services.
 This is MUCH easier to use than the airline credit that this is replacing.
 I use UberEats often anyways combined with a complimentary UberEats Pass subscription (~$119 value), so I save even more with $0 delivery fees, 5% off orders, and more!

 4x Dining & 4x Groceries

 The 4x earning multipliers for food (dining and groceries) are where the card really shines.
 This is basically a card made for foodies - whether you dine out, order delivery, or buy groceries to cook at home.